A revered abbot who once helped AIDS patients is now at the center of Thailand's latest monastic scandal.

 And when spirituality turns into commerce, it is the faith of the faithful that is ultimately betrayed.

-I thought I was discovering a place of kindness and solidarity, but it was a real shock to see all this staging of human suffering and misery to make money.
+I thought I was discovering a place of kindness and solidarity, but it was a real shock to see all this staging of suffering and human misery to make money.

-Religion(s), the opium of the people > who said that?
+The religion(s), the opium of the people > who said that?

 And the religious wars?

-I who believed in all that????.
+I who believed in all that ????.

-Let them go to hell.
+May they go to hell.